olpeh/olpeh.github.io/_drafts/2018-03-11-i-learned-frp-by-learning-cyclejs.md

 However, In my experience, setting up Redux might feel quite confusing and the code verbose and full of boiler-plate.

-In Cycle.js, the [almost official](https://github.com/cyclejs/cyclejs/issues/620) state management solution is called [cycle-onionify](https://github.com/staltz/cycle-onionify). , I'm also using it in my application for state handling.
+In Cycle.js, the [soon official](https://github.com/cyclejs/cyclejs/issues/620) state management solution is called [cycle-onionify](https://github.com/staltz/cycle-onionify). , I'm also using it in my application for state handling.

 TODO: Write more about onionify, lenses etc.